Araminta Arrives

 Araminta Arrives is a 1921 play by the British writer Dorothy Brandon.
-It is a historical romantic comedy, set in the nineteenth century, about a young woman going to live with her aunt in London and becoming involved in a series of entanglements with men.
+It is an historical romantic comedy, set in 1887, about a young woman going to live with her aunt in London and becoming involved in a series of entanglements with men.
+The play was adapted from J.C.
+Snaith's 1908 novel, Araminta.

 It premiered at the Winter Gardens Theatre in New Brighton before transferring for a West End run at the Comedy Theatre that lasted for 39 performances.
 The cast included Eileen Beldon in the title role, along with Herbert Bunston, Louise Hampton and Lady Tree.

+Reception

+Araminta Arrives opened to mixed reviews.
+Several critics found the titular character's naivety dull or irritating.

+Punch gave the play a mixed review, but praised the cast's acting.